rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </form>
 ```

-Open up the Vue devtools, and notice that as we type in the input, it automatically updates the state.
+Open up the Vue devtools, and notice that as we type in the input, it automatically updates the `state`

 Also notice that if we change, or pre-populate the state, this is automatically updated in the bound input.
 This is the power of two-way data binding.

 ### Methods

 Now that we have the users search query, we want to use it to call our github API, and bring back some data.
-We'll create a couple of methods: the first is what we will call to fetch the data from the API, and the second is a method to reset our app before making another search call.
+We'll create a couple of methods:

+The first method is what we will call to fetch the data from the API, and the second is a method to reset our app before making another API call.

 We'll start by adding a `methods` property to our `app`.
 Methods is an `Object`.